A tasteful renovation to an inter-war period house subjected to a number of renovations over the years.

 Salmond Reed Architects was initially commissioned to undertake a measured survey, drone photography and a thorough inspection to assess the condition of the Memorial and produce a conservation statement; in particular in relation to longstanding issues of water ingress to the structure.
 Detailed historic research was undertaken to fully understand the monument’s significance and history of repairs.

 In 2019, Salmond Reed Architects produced a detailed specification of conservation works and coordinated the seismic assessment.
-During 2021, the physical restoration and seismic upgrade will be undertaken in 2 phases and involves installation of structural steel, cleaning and conservation repairs to bronze, marble, lead and masonry plus improvements to the site.
+During 2021 and 2022, the physical restoration and seismic upgrade was undertaken in 2 phases and involved installation of a structural steel frame in the Crypt and central void, installation of 17 post-tension tie rods, cleaning and conservation repairs to bronze, granite and marble, repairs and painting of the perimeter wall and railings.
+This complex, challenging project was successfully completed in December 2022.